educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 - Basic understanding of networking, the command line interface, working with configuration files, and `systemd` services.
 - `sudo` access to a server or VPS.
 - Ubuntu 18.04.1 LTS.
-The instructions assume you are working from an Ubuntu system; however, you may be able to adapt the instructions to other Linux distributions given a sufficient understanding of package management.
+    - The instructions assume you are working from an Ubuntu system; however, you may be able to adapt the instructions to other Linux distributions given a sufficient understanding of package management.
+- SSL certificate.
+    - The instructions provide guidance on configuring the JupyterHub endpoint to use SSL.

 ## Assumptions

-The instructions in this document assume common and reasonable server environments.
+The instructions in this document assume a common and reasonable server configuration.

 ## Goals

-These instructions will describe how to deploy a JupyterHub instance that is managed by `systemd` and contained in a `conda` environment.
+You will deploy a JupyterHub instance that is managed by `systemd` and contained in a `conda` managed environment.
+This deployment will use the default PAM Authenticator for authentication.

 Servers commonly contain multiple Python installations.
 Each Python environment may serve a particular purpose.
-Hence, one of the primary goals of this deployment is for JupyterHub to be installed in a `conda` environment separate from other environments on the system.
+Hence, one of the goals of this deployment is for JupyterHub to be installed in a `conda` environment separate from other environments on the system.
 This approach will help ensure the stability of the deployment.
 Likewise, using `conda`, or another environment manger, each user will be able to configure their own environment to meet their specific needs.

 ### The steps of this deployment are: